Contact: Pamela Littlefield Gasner

 The Historical Society Museum, Gallery & Shop is located at the 4-way intersection in Old Harbor at Bridgegate Square across from the bank and Bagel Shop.
-The white painted building with cupola, red mansard roof and new front porch is the headquarters for the Society established in 1942.
-The House is listed on the Register of Historic Places.
+The three story building with cupola and red mansard roof is the headquarters for the Society established in 1942.
+The House is listed on the National Register of Historic Places.

-This summer, the museum’s lead exhibit: "Surrounded by the Sea: The Block island Story" will be located in the newly refurbished first floor west gallery room with highlights of recently accessioned items acquired from the Barbara Jones Taylor Fund, a recent 2013 donation.
+This summer, the museum’s lead exhibit: "Surrounded by the Sea: The Block island Story" will be located in the newly refurbished first floor west gallery room with highlights of recently accessioned items acquired with support from the Barbara Jones Taylor Fund and Seedworks Inc., recent 2013 donations.
 Due to its popularity the exhibit : "Pirates, Shipwrecks & Tales of the Sea" will continue for another season.

-Highlights in the museum include nautical charts and an early 19th century reproduction of Adrian Block's voyages.
-Two video monitors, one located in the newly renovated north wing gallery shows movies and slide shows depicting island scenes taken over 100 years ago.
-Selected images are available for purchase in the Museum Shop framed & unframed.
-A special sword fishing talk and presentation is available by appointment and at special events held on the property or during group tours. .
+Highlights in the museum include nautical charts, artwork, and an early 19th century reproduction of Dutch explorer Adrian Block's voyages.
+Two video monitors, one located in the newly renovated north wing gallery show movies and slide shows depicting island scenes taken over 100 years ago.
+Selected images are available for purchase in the Museum Shop.
+A special sword fishing talk and presentation is available by appointment or upon request during group tours. .